 Sometimes, a physical webcam isn’t available, or you might want to use a video source that isn’t typically recognized as a standard webcam, such as an HDMI camera feed.
 Virtual webcam software bridges this gap, treating almost any video input as if it were a standard webcam.
 Furthermore, for Windows users, who often face device exclusivity issues where a physical webcam can only be used by one application at a time, a virtual webcam can duplicate the feed, allowing simultaneous use across multiple applications.

-- Older OBS versions (pre-28.0) or if you need a plugin: You might need to install the OBS Virtual Cam plugin.
-Once installed, right-click on your video capture device source, add an “Effect Filter,” choose “Virtual Cam,” and click “Start.”
+- Enable the Virtual Camera: For OBS Studio 28.0 and above, click the “Start Virtual Camera” button in the main OBS control area.
+For older OBS versions or if a plugin is needed, install the OBS Virtual Cam plugin, then right-click on your video capture device source, add an “Effect Filter,” choose “Virtual Cam,” and click “Start.”

 Expert Tip: When looping pre-recorded videos, record a longer clip (e.g., 3 minutes) to make the loop transition less noticeable, enhancing the illusion of real-time presence.
 You can also set up scenes to quickly switch between a live feed and a pre-recorded one in real-time.